Inbound Marketing Blogfor Manufacturers and Healthcare Companies

-I'm always astonished at the number of decent sized companies that we work with that don't have a dedicated staff for marketing.
-When a company doesn't put thought into the nuts and bolts of how they get new clients, who they are, and how to best reach them, it creates a challenge for companies like ours.
+I'm always astonished at the number of decent-sized companies we work with who don't have a dedicated staff for marketing.
+When a company doesn't put thought into the nuts and bolts of how they get new clients, what that audience looks like, and how to best reach them, it creates a challenge for companies like ours.

-Inbound Marketing Meeting Agenda
+Your Inbound Marketing Meeting Agenda

-All team members will be clear on the core business objectives that their efforts will support, and have a clear picture of what the future looks like with a solid web marketing strategy in place.
+All team members will be clear on the core business objectives that their efforts will support, and have a straightforward picture of what the future looks like with a solid web marketing strategy in place.

-1 - Introductions And Overview/Why (Time/Duration: ________)
+1. Introductions and Overview/Why (Time/Duration: ________)

 - Paint an overall picture of the environment you are currently operating in:

 - Details on current marketing efforts